North America·USA·Updated May 3, 2026

 What scams target tourists in San Antonio?

-The most frequently reported tourist scams in San Antonio are Government Imposter Scams, Fake Attraction Ticket Sites, Timeshare Resale Exit Scam, with 3 classified as high severity.
+The most frequently reported tourist scams in San Antonio are Government Imposter Scams, Fake Attraction Ticket Sites, Fake River Walk Hotel and Vacation Rental Listings, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in San Antonio?